 Kiyosato Museum of Photographic Arts has selected Takashima’s works as part of its “Young Portfolio” in 2014 and in 2016.

-Born 1980 in Osaka prefecture.
-Matsushita obtained a B.F.A in oil painting from Kyoto City University of the Arts in 2004.
+B.F.A in oil painting from Kyoto City University of the Arts in 2004.
+Lives in Tokyo.

-Born 1987 in Changchun, Jilin Province, China, Ren Hang is now based in Beijing and widely regarded as one of China’s top young contemporary photographers, mostly taking pictures of friends in the nude at a time when “sex” continues to be taboo in China.
+Born 1987 in Changchun, Jilin Province, China, and died in February in 2017 at the age of 29.
+Ren Hang is widely regarded as one of China’s top young contemporary photographers, who kept taking pictures of friends in the nude at a time when “sex” continues to be taboo in China.